Technion-WeBWorK/xblock-webwork/install-docs/setup-devstack-named-release-with-webwork-xblock.md

     ports:
       - "3000:3000"

+    environment:
+      MOJO_MODE: development

 ```

 The "special" settings made here are:
   1. Attaching the Standalone render to the Docker `devstack-lilacmaster_default` network, which is the Docker network devstack will use the "lilac" named release.
   2. Naming the container as "wwstandalone" which will be used also in the "Other course settings" configuration on the edX side.
   3. Using the local `render_app.conf` we just created.
+  4. Setting the `MOJO_MODE` to `development` so localhost:3000 gives the Standalone developer's web interface (which is not available in production mode).

 ### How to start/stop the renderer